 And while it was not a sell-out crowd in Madison Square, it proved to be a record gate for boxing in the Garden, not to mention the first heavyweight title match in the venerable arena since the night Ezzard Charles defended the championship there against Lee Oma in 1951.
 That bout had attracted some eleven thousand on a snowy January night, while Ali vs Folley drew just under fourteen thousand, a respectable turn-out given the fact that few, if any, gave Folley a serious chance of winning.
 Officially, the challenger was a seven-to-one underdog.

 In the early rounds, Ali, amazingly light on his feet, circled the ring and danced and worked to establish the tempo and distance he wanted.
 In round three he began boxing in earnest, putting some heat on his jab, and in round four, the champion, clearly the bigger and stronger of the two, started countering Folley’s left lead with a right cross.
-Not long after the challenger found himself face-down on the canvas.
+Soon after, the challenger found himself face-down on the canvas.

-For a moment it looked like the bout was over, but Folley sprang up and beat the count and then proceeded to fight with renewed urgency in the rest of the round.
-But it was clear that Ali was simply too fast, while Folley struggled just to maintain the champion’s respect.
+For a moment it looked like the match was over, but Folley sprang up and beat the count and then proceeded to fight with renewed urgency for the rest of the round.
+But it was clear that Ali was just too fast, while Folley struggled to maintain the champion’s respect.
 For reasons unknown, Zora failed to keep his left hand up and Ali continued to sharp-shoot with his right.

-Still, Folley was game and kept coming forward to unload shots.
+Still, Folley never appeared discouraged and kept coming forward to unload shots.
 A clean right hand in round six even caused Ali to take an involuntary backwards step, and shortly after the start of the seventh Zora landed another right and forced the champion to the ropes.
 But these fleeting moments of success meant little.
 He clearly lacked the power to hurt the champion and it was Ali who was winning the rounds.

 In the end it was the underrated power and astonishing hand-speed of “The Greatest” that decided the outcome.
-While officially only eight pounds heavier, Ali almost looked like he belonged in a different weight class in comparison to his smaller challenger, and when the champion came forward to put his full weight on his shots, Folley was at a serious disadvantage.
-Mid-way through round seven Ali connected with a counter right on Folley’s temple and the blow stunned the challenger.
+While officially only eight pounds heavier, Ali almost looked like he belonged in a different weight class compared to his smaller challenger, and when the champion came forward with his full weight on his shots, Folley was at a serious disadvantage.
+Mid-way through round seven the champion connected with a counter right on Folley’s temple and stunned the challenger.
 Ali’s, follow-up right, thrown with amazing quickness, compounded the damage and Folley went down hard.
 He tried to rise but could not beat the count.

 A few weeks after the bout, Sports Illustrated interviewed Folley and the veteran who held wins over a long list of capable pugilists – including Bob Foster, Doug Jones, Henry Cooper, George Chuvalo and Oscar Bonavena – had nothing but fulsome praise for the man who had outclassed him.